Headache

 The Suboccipital Region: A Common Thread

 Assessment and treatment of the suboccipital region — through soft tissue mobilisation, upper cervical joint assessment, and deep cervical flexor retraining — is a component of management for both headache types described here.
-It is also relevant to cervicogenic headache (covered in the Cervicogenic Headache page in the neck section) and to dizziness (covered in the Dizziness section) — regions that share the same anatomical substrate.
+The same region is involved in cervicogenic headache and in some presentations of dizziness, which share the anatomical substrate described here.

 What Can You Do Right Now?